 An ISDN profile for RNIE can have one of two lines that specify its effect.
 The line must be typed according to the following syntax:

-SEND_BTN_AS_RNIE - yes (default) Note:
+SEND_BTN_AS_RNIE = yes (default)

-The calling party number is presented with the caller ID.
-The BTN is sent as the redirecting number (if Enable original caller information is enabled).
+Note: The caller ID is presented to the calling party.
+The BTN is sent as the number to which the call must be redirected (if the Enable original caller information option is enabled).